AionSystem/TEXTILE-PILLING/docs/tradeoffs.md

 | 60-80% | ✅ Good | ❌ Reduced | ❌ Reduced | ❌ Synthetic feel |
 | 80-100% | ✅ Excellent | ❌ Poor | ❌ Poor | ❌ Plastic-like |

-**Challenge requirement:** Material scope is polyester-dominant blends (polyester represents the predominant proportion).
-The optimal balance for most fashion applications is 60-80% polyester.
+**Note:** The material scope for this simulator is polyester-dominant blends.
+The optimal balance for most applications is 60-80% polyester.

 **Citation:** Polyester as anchor fibre — *"Weaker fibers that detach become entangled with stronger synthetic fibers such as polyester, which act as anchors and hold pills in place over a longer period"* (Textile Research Journal, multiple studies).